qub Protocol Specification

 4. Extract author_signature and author_pubkey.
 If either is absent → integrity error.

-5. Reconstruct sig_input using fields from QubEnvelope (same formula as §9.3).
+5. Reconstruct sig_input using fields from QubEnvelope (V2 formula, §9.3).

 6. Verify(author_pubkey, sig_input, author_signature).
+The V2 preimage is the

 7. If verification succeeds → display "signed by [key fingerprint]."